aionnetwork/aion_qa/TestBench/TxnTestBench/README.md

 # Continuous Transaction Test

 This repository contains the script for sending continuous transactions and monitoring the throughput.
 It sends transactions from one account to another with a value of 1.
+It will display the number of transactions processed and dropped.

 ## System Requirements